 For the past 5 years, the Crisis Center has partnered with the Chaparral High School Drama Club to bring “The Outrage” to 10th graders throughout Douglas County.
 “The Outrage” is a dramatic performance that addresses the topics of teen dating violence and sexual assault, through depicting realistic dating situations.
 The performance is followed by a Question and Answer segment, where students have the opportunity to further discuss these issues with a Crisis Center staff member.

-Since 2012, the Crisis Center and Chaparral High School have delivered 43 performances of “The Outrage,” reaching 14 schools throughout Douglas County.
+Since 2012, the Crisis Center and Chaparral High School have delivered over 50 performances of “The Outrage,” reaching 14 schools throughout Douglas County.
 Between 2015 and 2017 alone, we’ve reached over 2,400 students, with compelling results: after seeing “The Outrage”, 94% of students surveyed reported that they are likely to take action if they question the safety and health of a teen relationship.